 If the above options aren’t working to address your VMS, and you’re struggling to manage your symptoms, several prescription options are also available.

-Fezolinetant, a new, hormone-free medication that goes by the name of VeozahTM, was recently approved by the FDA to reduce the occurrence of moderate-to-severe vasomotor symptoms of menopause.
+Fezolinetant, a hormone-free medication that goes by the name of VeozahTM, was recently approved by the FDA to reduce the occurrence of moderate-to-severe vasomotor symptoms of menopause.
 It’s important to note that this medication may not be right for everyone, including those with liver or kidney disease.
 People taking CYP1A2 inhibitors for conditions like obsessive-compulsive disorder should also not take this medication.16

 Many menopausal women can safely take prescription hormone therapy (HRT) as another option to relieve hot flashes.17 However, like any medication, HRT is not suitable for everyone.
 Be sure to speak with your healthcare provider about potential risks, such as blood clots in the legs or lungs or breast cancer.18 It's always important to discuss your treatment options with your provider first, as they know your medical history best.